Andreja Preger: Later life

 Preger performed throughout as a pianist throughout Europe, the former Soviet Union and the United States as a member of the Belgrade Trio, which he had established.
-He taught also taught piano at several music schools.
+He also taught piano at several music schools.
 By 2014, Preger, then 103, was the oldest member of the Serbia's Baruch Brothers Choir, one of the world's oldest Jewish choirs.

+Death

 Andreja Preger died in Belgrade, Serbia, on 18 December 2015, at the age of 104.